-88. Install call bells in all disciplinary cells.
+88 Install call bells in all disciplinary cells.
 Call bells have been installed.
-Recommendation fulfilled 89.
-Install video surveillance in all other cells and in yards intended for walks.
+Recommendation fulfilled 89 Install video surveillance in all other cells and in yards intended for walks.
 This measure will be implemented during this year, through video surveillance system upgrade.
-Recommendation partially fulfilled Three solitary confinement cells have video surveillance, three cells do not.
-90. Set up benches, sports equipment and shelter from inclement weath- A sufficient number of benches were produced and Recommendation not fulfilled er in the yards intended for walks. set up.
-We did not notice benches in one of the three yards in Disciplinary unit.
-Y ard within the Circle 91.
-The conditions for sports and recreation could be much better, with fewer financial investments (e.g. purchase table tennis equipment, set up shelter from inclement weather, mark jogging tracks etc).
+Recommendation partially ful- filled Three solitary confinement cells have video surveillance, three cells do not.
+90 Set up benches, sports equipment and shelter from inclement weather in the yards intended for walks. ent and shelter from inclement benches were produced ather in the yards intended for and set up.
+Yard within the Circle 91 The conditions for sports and recreation could be much better, with fewer financial investments (e.g. purchase table tennis equipment, set up shelter from inclement weather, mark jogging tracks etc).
 Treadmill, table tennis and other exercise equipment has been provided in the Female unit.
-Recommendation fulfilled 92.
-Set up benches in the yard area, in front of the units A, B and D. Benches have been set up behind the facilities.
-Recommendation fulfilled Kit chen and dining room 93.
-Make additional efforts to inform each prisoner about the possibility of filing a complaint regarding the quality or variety of food.
+Recommendation fulfilled 92 Set up benches in the yard area, in front of the units A, B and D. Benches have been set up behind the facilities.
+Recommendation fulfilled K itchen and dining room 93 Make additional efforts to inform each prisoner about the possibility of filing a complaint regarding the quality or variety of food.
 Each prisoner has been informed about their rights (right to food) and how to protect them within the institution and outside the institution - Ombudsman, NGOs involved in human rights.
 Recommendation fulfilled We saw prisoners carrying requests and complaints about food to the Director and we are familiar with the cases providing special diets.
 It seems that the complaints system works.
-94. Examine the quality of food, given the results of a survey among prisoners.
+94 Examine the quality of food, given the results of a survey among prisoners.
 In accordance with the Rules on food tables, prison doctor checks the quality of meals every day.
 There is a book of observations.
 Prisoners were surveyed at AECS level about the quality of food and related issues - nutrition in accordance with one's religion, diet, etc. Prisoners are interviewed on admission.
 Recommendation fulfilled Daily samples are taken for bacteriological testing of food safety.
 Prisoners still complain about the food, especially that breakfast and dinner are the same, however, after examining a number of weekly menus, we did not gain that impression.
-95. Consider the possibility of opening a bakery, where inmates would be able to train and work.
+95 Consider the possibility of opening a bakery, where inmates would be able to train and work.
 There are no financial resources.
 Tender for new prison kitchen worth €230,000 will be announced.
 Recommendation not fulfilled It is not profitable.